-How to get your newsletters ready for GDPR – plus check list
+How to get your newsletters ready for GDPR – Including free checklist!

 - Companies in the EU: The GDPR applies to everyone and thus also to companies that act from the EU as the person responsible or contract processor – irrespective of the location where the processing takes place.
 If the natural person whose personal data are processed does not work or reside within the EU or is a third-country national, this has no effect on the application of the GDPR.
 It applies equally.

 - Companies outside the EU: The GDPR also applies to third parties and therefore also to companies that are not based in the EU but in a third country outside the EU and process data from persons located in the EU.
 If their data processing serves to offer goods or services – free of charge or against payment – to persons resident in the EU or to observe and evaluate their behavior, these companies are also subject to the regulations of the GDPR.
 The behavior is observed and evaluated, for example, by using profiling techniques to analyze or predict personal preferences, behaviors and attitudes, which are queried, for example, when sending newsletters in online marketing.
 But there is no reason to panic.
 All companies (also outside the EU) that use our CleverReach® software for their online marketing fulfill the requirements of the GDPR.

 You need a contract for order data processing with your respective service provider in accordance with the new legal situation.
 From May 25th on, you are also obliged to document to whom you pass on personal data.
 The good news: As a CleverReach customer, you will have the opportunity to digitally update the GDPR-compliant new conclusion of your order processing contract with us by this deadline!
 Watch out for a respective mail including a link in your mailbox.

 If you have any further question, please contact our support.

 Address data base